 Students with a strong science background who are interested in majoring in Environmental Sciences are advised to take Earth's Environmental Systems: Climate (EESC UN2100) followed by Earth's Environmental Systems: Solid Earth (EESC UN2200).
 These two courses are required for all Environmental majors.

-Students interested in exploring Environmental Science or who are concerned about their science background, could take Environmental Science I (EESC BC1001x) in the fall.
-In the spring, they can decide between Environmental Science II (EESC BC1002y) for non-majors, or shift into the major sequence of EESC UN2100.
-EESC BC1001 is not required for the major but may be used as an elective; it is a prerequisite for EESC BC1002, offered in the spring.
-EESC BC1002y does not count for major credit.
+Students interested in exploring Environmental Science or who are concerned about their science background, could take Intro. to Environmental Science, EESC BC1001 in the fall.
+In the spring, they can decide between a course such as EESC UN1011, Earth Origin, Evolution, Process, Future for non-majors, or shift into the major sequence of EESC UN2100.
+EESC BC1001 is not required for the major but may be used as an elective.

 Which introductory Biology class should you take?